Benny Johnson (columnist): Career

-In August 2025, Johnson responded to a Truth Social post by President Donald Trump by posting a video on X (formerly Twitter) with the caption: "Here's a mass shooting and murder in my front lawn, followed by my house being set on fire with my wife and infant child inside."
-The claim was later proven false.
-A subsequent profile in The New York Times, citing official police and fire department reports, confirmed that the incident had in fact occurred at a neighbor's residence.
+In August 2025, Johnson responded to a Truth Social post by President Donald Trump by tweeting a video with the caption: "Here's a mass shooting and murder in my front lawn, followed by my house being set on fire with my wife and infant child inside."
+The claim was later proven false; a subsequent profile in The New York Times, citing police reports and fire department reports, confirmed that the incident had in fact occurred at a neighbor's residence.
 Johnson had sensationalized details of the episode and falsely presented it as having taken place at his own home.